-Volcanism is found along subducting zones, spreading ridges, continental rift vallies and at isolated locations inside the plate boundaries, where 'hot spots' are created by rising plumes of the materials within the mantle.
-The source of magma and type are different in different tectonic environment; The magma involved in spreading, rift valley and hot spot volcanoes is a result of decompression melting of the mantle and is basaltic in nature which reflect chemistry of the mantle; whereas the magma found in subduction zones whether in island arc or in orogenic belt, has its origin in the partial melting of heavily metamorphosed mantle wedge in presence of fluids derived from subducting oceanic crusts.
-The compositions of these lavas are complex, but are mainly and esitic.
+Volcanisms are found along subduction zones, spreading ridges, continental rift vallies and at isolated locations inside the plate boundaries, where 'hot spots' are created by rising plumes of the materials within the mantle.
+The source and type of magma are different in different tectonic environment.
+The magma involved in spreading, rift valley and hot spot volcanoes is a result of decompression melting of the mantle and is basaltic in nature which reflect chemistry of the mantle; whereas the magma found in subduction zones whether in island arc or in orogenic belt, has its origin in the partial melting of heavily metasomatized mantle wedge in presence of fluids derived from subducting oceanic crusts.
+The compositions of these lavas are complex, but are mainly andesitic.

-Fig.1.2 Sr and Pb Isotopic ratios diagram showing chemical difference of magma at various tectonic setting with different oceanic island arc volcanics and sediments (modified after Tatsumi, ----) MORB - Mid-ocean-ridge basalt; DMM - Depleted MORB mantle; EMI - Enriches mantle I, EMII - Enrichesmantle II, HIMU- High $\mu$ .
+Fig.1.2 Sr/Sr vs. Pb/Pb for various mantle components as sampled by magma MORBs and OIBs.
+Also shown are fields for different oceanic island volcanics for comparison, MORB - Mid-ocean-ridge basalt; DMM - Depleted MORB mantle; EMI - Enriches mantle I, EMII - Enriches mantle II, HIMU-High $\mu$ .
+Fields are drawn base on databases given in GERM website: (http://earthref.org/GERM/)